LiquidGalaxyLAB/3D_Visualization_API/README.md

 ## Android app

 ### Prerequesites
-* npm i
+* npm i in master

-You will still need to run in the machine:
+You will still need to run in the master machine machine:
 ```
 $ npm install
 ```